 What do you study as an economics major?

-What is the difference between a BA and a BS in the field, if my program offers both?
+What is the difference between a BA and a BS degree in the field, if my program offers both?

 Where can students of economics find jobs?
 What does an economics major do?